junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 Dean's eyes fly open.
 "September the Eighteenth."

 "Yes," Cas answers automatically, starting to frown mildly at his tone.
-His arms loosen slightly, at an attempt to pull away an inch to look at Dean's face.
+His arms loosen slightly, in an attempt to pull away an inch to look at Dean's face.

 Dean says slowly again, "It's today."